xzyfer/us-travel-checklist/README.md

 model could be leveraged, given adequate exposure, for something as simple as a todo list.

-### Who am I?
-I'm an Australian web developer working for a successful start up.
-The start up I work for has offices world wide.

 ### Why am I doing this?
 There are many things I suck at, among them are:
 * planning